taocpp/PEGTL/README.md

 ###### Previous

 The changelog of the old 0.x versions was dropped due to the [large refactoring](https://github.com/ColinH/PEGTL/wiki/2014-Refactoring) preceding version 1.0.0.

-## History

 The PEGTL was initially developed in 2008 as an experiment in C++0x based on ideas from the YARD library by Christopher Diggins.
 Several years of real-world experience and smaller updates passed until 2014, when some of the more experimental PEGTL features were removed, the remaining parts refactored and refined, and some interesting additions made.

 ###### Thank You